jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 2. Slide the sections together so the ortman grooves align.
 Verify that the o-rings are not pinched or torn.

-3. Install the ortman key.
+3. Install the ortman key. https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#procedure-ortman-key-installation
-<xref> See “Ortman Key Installation Procedure” on page 51.

 This completes the section attachment procedure.